informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 }
 ```

-> If you define this annotation, you have to define all three attributes.
-If you do not providing any values for `columns` and `fkeys`, chaise will not provide data for any columns or outbound foreign keys in templating environments.

 Supported JSON payload patterns:

 - `{` ... `"sources":` _sourcedefinitions_ `,` ... `}`: the source definitions that will allow you to refer to them by just using the defined _sourcekey_.